Tiffany Singh

 Tiffany Singh (born 1978) is a New Zealand artist.

 Background

 Singh was born in 1978 in Auckland, New Zealand and is of Indian and Pacific descent.
-She graduated from the Elam School of Fine Arts in 2008.
+She graduated from the Elam School of Fine Arts with a Bachelor of Fine Arts in 2008.

 Career

 Singh is an installation artist that explores community outreach and cultural preservation.
-Her work Fly Me Up To Where You Are received an award in 2013 from the Human Rights Commission.
+Her work, Fly Me Up To Where You Are, received an award in 2013 from the Human Rights Commission.

-In 2017 Singh received the New Generation Award from the Arts Foundation of New Zealand.
+In 2017, Singh received the New Generation Award from the Arts Foundation of New Zealand.

 Singh has received residencies at the Taiwan Artists Village (2017, from Asia New Zealand Foundation), Montalvo Arts Centre (2013, California), and McCahon House Residency (2014, Titirangi).

 Singh is represented by the Melanie Roger Gallery.

+Singh is a founding member of The Kshetra Collective.